nedialkova-lab/tRNet/README.md

 * `tRNet_model_training.ipynb`: Model building and training.
 * `tRNet_SHAP_tfmodisco_interpretation.ipynb`: Model interpretation using [SHAP](https://github.com/slundberg/shap) contribution scores to predict motifs with [TF-modicso](https://github.com/kundajelab/tfmodisco).

-Additionally, `data/` contains fasta files with 200bp tRNA upstream sequences for housekeeping, repressed and inactive tRNAs.
+Additionally, `data/` contains fasta files with 200bp tRNA upstream sequences for housekeeping, repressed and inactive tRNAs, which are required as input for tRNet model training and validation.
 These classes were defined using significant BRF1 peaks called by [MACS2](https://github.com/macs3-project/MACS) overlapping tRNA genes in human induced pluripotent stem cells (hiPSC), neural progenitors (NPC), neurons and cardiomyocyte (CM) cells.
 Housekeeping tRNAs have peaks in all 4 cells, repressed tRNAs are inactivated during differentiation, while inactive tRNAs are never bound by BRF1 and do not produce mature tRNA in any cell type.

 ## Usage